List of EastEnders characters introduced in 2017: Alexandra D'Costa

-Laura-Jayne Tyler of Inside Soap dubbed Alexandra the "vilest villain in soap right now", and added "No one has us screaming more abuse at the telly!"
-Tyler later said Alexandra was "a vicious, spiteful girl... but she has a spark about her."
-She compared the character to a young Tiffany Mitchell (Martine McCutcheon) and hoped she might be redeemed in the future.
+Alexandra and Madison were called "mean girls" by a writer for What's on TV?, while Duncan Lindsay from the Metro said they are not as "trustworthy" as they seem.
+Lindsay also said that through the young characters, EastEnders "is nailing the representation of the various young characters you find in school environments" and that Beh and Craven "are doing a commendable job with those bitchy characters."
+Their revenge plan against Shakil was called "spiteful" by Sophie Dainty from Digital Spy.
 When Madison and Alexandra began to bully Louise while still pretending they were friends, they spiked Louise's drinks at a party resulting in her collapsing, they were described as "vicious" and "evil teens."
 Beh and Craven hinted that the backstories of their characters could be explored, saying "there's a reason why" their characters are the way they are as "most people who have that kind of lifestyle tend to have a reason behind it."